akiradeveloper/dm-writeboost-tools/README.md

 * `wbmeta /dev/cache 0` dumps the superblock metadata (ID 0 is special)
 * `wbmeta /dev/cache 1` dumps the metadata of segment ID 1

+### wbremove

+Remove a WB device

+* `wbremove wbdev` removes a WB device after flushing data in RAM buffer and then writing back all cache blocks.
+This is the way Dmirty Smirnov's writeboost script suggests.
+(Recommended)
+* `wbremove wbdev --nowriteback` remove a WB device without writing back all cache blocks.

 ### wbstatus